MrPekar98/Thetis-Progressive-Indexing-Benchmark/README.md

            -it --rm thetis bash
 ```

-Then, start progressive indexing using types:
+Then, start progressive indexing using types within the Docker container:

 ```bash
 cd src/